smythp/intro-command-line/sections/data.md

 ## Exploring text data

 So far the only text file we've been working with is our cheat sheet.
-(Hope you're keeping it up to date!)
-Let's try working with a large text file, one that would be too large to work with by hand.
+Now, this is where the command line can be a very powerful tool: let's try working with a large text file, one that would be too large to work with by hand.

 Let's download the data we're going to work with: